Hyra/express-firestarter/README.md

 ## Roadmap

 There's no roadmap as such.
 I'll try to keep the libraries up to date, and will add a feature when I find myself using it often enough.
+I don't intend to turn this into a framework or one size fits all, just trying to be helpful to give new projects a leg up by providing a more complete starting point.